Essential information

 Discover the fascinating history of the Observatory and some of our most popular objects with our volunteer team.
 Come along to learn about the Prime Meridian, the importance of the Time Ball and the story of John Harrison and his marine timekeepers.

-- Timings: Subject to availability - our Volunteer team aim to deliver daily talks, but we advise visitors to enquire with our staff on site for more information.
+- Timings: Subject to availability – our volunteer team aim to deliver daily talks.
+Ask staff on the day for more information.

 - Location: Talks take place in various galleries and spaces across the Observatory.
 Speak to staff for more information on the day.